Greek Nonword Reading

 After Inaugural Day

-2009/01/24 at 8:48 pm | In Cognition, Psychologist, Research, Thought | Leave a Comment
+2009/01/24 at 8:48 pm | Posted in Cognition, Psychologist, Research, Thought | Leave a comment

 January, 20, 2009 is a day remarked the coming of new era for the American people.
 This year I also experienced the change within the research society I am contacting.
 At the day after the inaugural day, the top science journal “Nature” published a paper that will challenge the basic assumption accepted by every researchers depending on functional magnetic resonance imaging (fMRI).
 Dr. Sirotin and Dr. Das proposed the evidence that, in addition to the neural activity, a novel preparatory mechanism in the primates brain bring additional change to blood volume.
 I wonder the respond of my friends using fMRI as their research responds to this study.
 This news, in my opinion, is not totally bed for the future of cognitive neuroscience.
 This is the other opportunity for us to admit the complicated nature of the brain and to think of the bold but naive intention to build the link between brain and mind.
 The novel mechanism revealed by this study might be a caution for the optimistic views of building the link between behavior and brain function without sufficient understanding of behavioral facts.